We get a lot of questions that go something like this:

 “Hi, the new [insert name of a particular ski] sounds exactly like what I’m looking for!
 I’m 5’9”, 180 lbs – should I go with the 184 cm or 177 cm length?”

-There’s a good reason we get asked this a lot, because there is no truly reliable formula to determine what size of a given ski will unquestionably work best for you.
+There’s a good reason we get asked this a lot, because there is no truly reliable formula to determine what length of a given ski will unquestionably work best for you.

 With so many different ski designs on the market, the correct ski size for you can differ quite a bit from one ski to the next.
 And it’s an important choice to get right, since the size of a ski plays a big part in affecting how a ski is going to perform.

-(If you’re just starting out, and you’re unsure what kind of ski to look for in the first place, you might want to check out our 101 article, The Best Skis for Beginners, before continuing here.)
+(If you’re just starting out, and you’re unsure what kind of ski to look for in the first place, you might want to check out our 101 article, The Best Skis for Beginners, before continuing here.
+We’ll also be updating that post with new 20/21 skis later this fall.)

-Skis no longer all have the same straight shape and fully cambered profile these days, so no chart can accurately tell you your ideal ski length for every given ski based on a static measurement like your height or your weight.
+The vast majority of skis no longer all have the same straight shape and fully cambered profile these days, so no chart can accurately tell you your specific, ideal ski length for every given ski based on a static measurement like your height or your weight.

 The topics mentioned below mainly have to do with the design and performance of skis that we discuss in our reviews, and as will become clear, the topics are all related — there will be some overlap in thinking / principles from one to the next.